-One of the best things you can do to help keep your house clean is to keep your pet clean and well groomed.
+One of the best things you can do to help keep your house clean is to keep your pet clean and well-groomed.

 - 1. Brush your pet frequently to reduce shedding and help prevent hairballs in cats.
+Try to do this outside, or in an area where the hair won’t float back onto a surface you’ll have to clean again.

 - 3. Clip your pet’s nails and file any rough edges that could tear upholstery or other fabric around the house.

-- 4. Wipe your pet’s face after mealtime and don’t forget to clean floppy ears if they dip into water or food bowls.
+- 4. Wipe your pet’s face after mealtime, and don’t forget to clean floppy ears if they dip into water or food bowls.

 - 6. If you’re looking into new flooring, keep in mind that tile, sheet linoleum, and laminate flooring are easy to wipe clean.

 - 8. Have a pet-friendly carpet-cleaning product handy to remove stains.
+Investing in a heavy-duty sweeper that can pick up pet hair from your carpet will be well worth the purchase.

 - 9. If you have unsealed hardwood floors, seal them with polyurethane to prevent them from absorbing odors.